 Match It Up

-This two player game (or two groups) is so much fun!
+This two-player Greek and Latin Roots Game (or two groups) is so much fun!
 One player has definition cards while the other player has the root words along with their own player mats.
 Player one reads all the definitions while Player two tries to put the word cards in the same order on their own mat.
 The goal is for the students to match up their cards with the correct words and definitions in the corresponding row on their mat.
-Match it Up is a fun, fast paced game that is a great way to review basic root words!
-Everything you need to play the game comes in the Greek and Latin Root Activities bundle!
+Match it Up is a fun, fast-paced game that is a great way to review basic root words!
+Everything you need to play this Greek and Latin roots game comes in the Greek and Latin Root Activities bundle!

 For early finishers or simply extension activities, I love using choice boards.
 They give students ownership in what they are learning and help make learning fun!
 Using one of these choice boards allows you to differentiate instruction while teaching and reviewing root words.